WHALES OF LORETO

 Every winter, the legendary Blue Whale, graces the nutrient-rich waters of Loreto and the Gulf of California, engaging in feeding, mating, socializing, giving birth, and nurturing.
 Embark on an extended whale-watching adventure for a remarkable encounter with one of the most magnificent giants of the ocean.

-Our expeditions last eight hours, offering ample time to traverse a broad expanse of sea and increasing the chances of spotting not only blue whales but also fin whales, hybrid whales, humpback whales, pilot whales, sperm whales and both common and bottlenose dolphins, among other marine species like orcas.
+Our expeditions last seven hours, offering ample time to traverse a broad expanse of sea and increasing the chances of spotting not only blue whales but also fin whales, hybrid whales, humpback whales, pilot whales, sperm whales and both common and bottlenose dolphins, among other marine species like orcas.

 We take great care of our guests and participants from the very start, offering tea and coffee early in the morning, along with local healthy snacks, nourishing breakfasts, and lunches.
 Comfortable blankets and cozy relaxation areas are provided so you can rest between activities.
 We also provide binoculars to enhance your wildlife viewing experience.
 Your only requirement during the expedition is to be open to meeting and experiencing these incredible creatures in their natural habitat